-Sure there are some things that require a lot more height than those things like a climbing rope or rings.
+Sure some things require a lot more height than those things like a climbing rope or rings.
 But I don’t think anyone expects to have those things in their home gym.

 Lat pulldown machines can be as tall as 96” but there are plenty of shorter versions available down to 75” so that shouldn’t be a problem with some planning.

 So, if your ceiling is 8′ tall, you’ll be able to fit any lat pulldown machine you want and most other cable gym equipment as well.
 Many cable crossover machines are about 80″ to 85″ tall although the tallest versions are around 100″ tall.
 So even the tallest cable stations can fit under an 8’5 high ceiling while the shorter ones fit under a 7’5 high ceiling.